cs4241-20a/a2-shortstack/README.md

 I asked two students to evaluate my work.

-Provide the last name of each student you conduct the evaluation with: St Louis What problems did the user have with your design?
+Provide the last name of each student you conduct the evaluation with: St Louis

+What problems did the user have with your design?

 The user was able to complete the task, but mentioned the centering felt off.

 What comments did they make that surprised you?

-The user did mention they were unsure about the numbers input and what it was for (at this point it was not clearly prompted)/
+The user did mention they were unsure about the numbers input and what it was for (at this point it was not clearly prompted)

 What would you change about the interface based on their feedback?

 I corrected the number prompting for my create order form.
 I would also learn more about how to effectively design a website with alignment that is not only functional but also pleasing to look at.

-Provide the last name of each student you conduct the evaluation with: Hauptfeld What problems did the user have with your design?
+Provide the last name of each student you conduct the evaluation with: Hauptfeld

+What problems did the user have with your design?

 The user was able to complete the task, but was initially confused about what to enter for some fields.

 What comments did they make that surprised you?

 The user's confusion about the fields surprised me.

 What would you change about the interface based on their feedback?

 I would find ways to improve the prompting and have clear labels above input boxes as well as in them.